-The bookstore is operated by Follett Higher Education Group.
-Columbus State University is one of more than 800 colleges and universities with bookstores managed by Follett.
-The partnership insures a high quality of customer service, reliable textbook delivery, and increased availability of used textbooks.
-Students may sell their current edition books back to the bookstore all year round.
+Students may sell their current edition textbooks back to the bookstore all year round.
 The peak purchase times are the first and last weeks of each semester.
 Books that are needed for store stock the following semester will be purchased at 50% of the student's purchase price.
 Books not being used on campus will be purchased at the prevailing market price.
-The CSU bookstore also offers a wide variety of general supplies, clothing and gift items for all occasions.